Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Introduction

-The contributions of this work are as follows: \begin{itemize} \item Motion planning with continuous optimization that is not constrained to a single maneuver homotopy.
-The presented formulation inherently blends discrete maneuver decisions with continuous optimization variables, enabling smooth transitions between maneuvers or deferral of the decision under incomplete information. \item Propagation of state uncertainties to the fallback maneuver, and ensuring safety with this fallback maneuver uncertainty in a chance-constrained manner.
-This complements existing state-dependent collision penalties, enabling proactive yet comfortable navigation under conditions of limited field-of-view and in the presence of rule-violating traffic participants. \item An evaluation of how warm-start solver times and output profiles vary for different vehicle models. \item Demonstration of real-time performance through vehicle tests in intersection crossing scenarios.
-The performance is further validated by simulations leveraging real-world data, and by comparisons with a conventional MPC planner in a distinct scenario. \end{itemize}
+The contributions of this work are as follows: \begin{itemize} \item Motion planning with continuous optimization that is not constrained to a single maneuver class.
+The presented formulation integrates discrete maneuver decisions with continuous optimization variables, enabling smooth transitions between maneuvers or deferring decisions when information is incomplete. \item Propagation of vehicle state uncertainties to the emergency maneuver, and ensuring its chance-constrained safety.
+This complements existing state-dependent collision penalties, enabling proactive yet comfortable navigation under limited field-of-view and in the presence of rule-violating traffic participants. \item Evaluation of warm-start solver performance across vehicle models.
+Considering our multiple objectives and cost terms, we analyze the impact of vehicle model complexity on replanning times. \item Demonstration of real-world effectiveness through vehicle tests in intersection crossing scenarios.
+The effectiveness is further validated by simulations leveraging real-world data, and by comparisons with a conventional MPC planner in a separate scenario. \end{itemize}

-The remainder of this paper is structured as follows: \cref{sec:related_work} presents related work and identifies open problems within the field of motion planning under uncertainty.
+The remainder of this paper is structured as follows: \cref{sec:related_work} presents related work and identifies open problems in motion planning under uncertainty.
 Following this, \cref{sec:environment} introduces our environment model, outlining the assumptions employed therein, which subsequently serve as the foundation for defining safety constraints discussed in \cref{sec:safety}. \Cref{sec:method} frames motion planning as an optimization problem and outlines the scope of applied constraints.
 Given the complexity of solving the proposed optimization problem, \cref{sec:optimization} explores solution approaches.
-The evaluations of our planning approach are then demonstrated in \cref{sec:evaluation}.
-The paper concludes with \cref{sec:conclusion}, highlighting the main contributions of this work and providing directions for future research.
+The evaluations of our planning approach are then demonstrated in \cref{sec:evaluation}, followed by discussions in \cref{sec:discussions}.
+The paper concludes with \cref{sec:conclusion}, highlighting the main contributions and providing directions for future research.